 Cooperative schools depend on the hands-on support of families to administrate and maintain the school and support and encourage a collaborative community within the classroom and throughout the school.

 Families Together Cooperative Nursery School’s commitment to be a true cooperative – with sliding-scale tuition, a parent Board, rotating assistants from each child’s family supporting our exceptional teachers, and an incredible parent-run committee structure – is the backbone of our wonderful school.

-During class time, family member assistants play, laugh, and interact with the children in the classroom, helping them find and participate in a variety of activities.
-Assistants also help the teachers supervise play and serve snack.
-At the end of the class day, assistants and their child stay 30 minutes after class to help the teachers clean up.
-All assistant responsibilities and guidelines are written and posted in the classroom for referral.
+Family member assistants arrive with their child before class begins to help the teachers set up the classroom and check in about the plan for the day.
+During class time, assisting parents/caregivers play and chat with the children in the classroom, helping them find and participate in a variety of activities.
+Assistants also help the teachers supervise activities and serve snack.
+At the end of the class day, assistants and their child stay approximately 30 minutes after class to help the teachers clean up.
+All assisting parent/caregiver responsibilities and guidelines are written and posted in the classroom for referral.

 Assisting parents/caregivers from each child’s family serve in the classroom on a regularly scheduled rotating basis, volunteering approximately once every four weeks.
 No family is exempt from assisting in the classroom; however, the school can adjust the schedule to each family’s specific needs (giving time off for birth of a new baby, vacation time, illness, etc.), provide support for parents/caregivers whose primary language is not English, and make modifications for parents/caregivers who have a disability or other challenge that would make it difficult to fulfill their assisting responsibilities.

 How else do parents participate in the co-op?